jup-ag/space-station/guides/7-jlp/1-JLP.md

 The **APY** of JLP is calculated based on 75% of fees generated from perps trading activities (not including assets appreciation and traders PnL).

-The generated fees are distributed back to liquidity providers by redepositing the fees into the pool hourly.
+The generated fees are distributed back to liquidity providers

 More details on how JLP generates yield in [How JLP Works](../jlp/How-JLP-Works).